The following information is provided for reference purposes only and should be used at your own risk S54 Vanos Rattle Removal Guide

 Tighten bolt until initial resistance (hand).

-Note exhaust hub protruding front tabs are aligned horizontal with floor.
+Note that the protruding front tabs on the exhaust hub are aligned horizontally with the floor.

 Install remaining hub mounting bolts.